FISCO-BCOS/FISCO-BCOS-DOC/en/docs/manual/console.md

-deployByCNS                              Deploy a contract on blockchain by CNS. desc                                     Description table information. exit                                     Quit console. getBlockByHash                           Query information about a block by hash. getBlockByNumber                         Query information about a block by block number. getBlockHashByNumber                     Query block hash by block number.
+deployByCNS                              Deploy a contract on blockchain by CNS. desc                                     Description table information. exit                                     Quit console. getBlockHeaderByHash                     Query information about a block header by hash. getBlockHeaderByNumber                   Query information about a block header by block number. getBlockByHash                           Query information about a block by hash. getBlockByNumber                         Query information about a block by block number. getBlockHashByNumber                     Query block hash by block number.